 Who Can Complete a Fire Risk Assessment?

 A competent individual, whether a trained employee or an outside contractor can complete a fire risk assessment.
-The RRO clearly states that someone is classed as competent if they have sufficient training skills and knowledge to carry out the task at hand.
-The larger or more difficult the building, the greater the required level, training and experience that’s required of the assessor.
+The Regulatory Reform (Fire Safety) Order 2005 (RRO) states that someone is classed as competent if they have sufficient training skills and knowledge to carry out the task at hand.
+The larger or more difficult the building, the greater the required level, training and experience that is required of the assessor.

-What is a Fire Risk Assessment Designed to Achieve?
+What Is a Fire Risk Assessment Designed to Achieve?

-Only 7% of small and medium-sized business will still be trading 2 years after a serious fire.
+Only 7% of small and medium-sized business will still be trading two years after a serious fire.
 So while the implementation of an FRA is necessary to ensure that you’ve considered the best possible means by which to protect your employees and premises (and addressed any issues which might prohibit this), from a commercial perspective, it’s also vital in terms of safeguarding the future of your business.
 An FRA is specifically designed to ensure you regularly review the risk to your buildings and premises, and act upon any issues identified.